 Nissan RB25 Engine Guide

-Nissan RB25 Engine History
+Engine History

 Nissan initially released the RB25DE in 1991 in the Skyline 2.5 GTS-25 Type X and Laurel Medalist.
 The new RB25 was a replacement for the outgoing and widely used RB20.
-The RB25 also soon found its way into the Cefiro in 1992 and Stagea 20s in 1996.
+It also soon found its way into the Cefiro in 1992 and Stagea 20s in 1996.
 Nissan released the turbocharged version in 1993, putting it first in the Skyline 2.5 GTS-25t.
 Eventually, Nissan also put the RB25DET into the Cedric/Gloria 2.5 Gran Turismo, Laurel 2.5 Club S, and the Leopard 2.5 XJ Four.

 Nissan rated the RB25DE between 180-197 horsepower and 170-188 lb-ft of torque.
 The RB25DET bumps up power a bit, making between 235-276 horsepower and 200-246 lb-ft of torque.
 Though Nissan initially stopped making the engine in 2004, in 2019, they started making parts for older engines, like the RB25, available again through the NISMO Heritage Program.

-In addition to the standard RB25s, Nissan also released Nissan Ecology Oriented (NEO) versions.
+In addition to the standard RB25s, Nissan also released Nissan Ecology-Oriented (NEO) versions.
 These RB25s had NEO heads for improved emissions, which allowed them to be regulated as Low Emissions Vehicles (LEV).

-RB25DE and RB25DET Engine Technical Specifications
+Engine Technical Specifications

 EngineRB25DERB25DET